CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/opencv.md

 ### `gaussian_blur`
 Blurs an image using a Gaussian filter.\
 Currently does not support non-zero margins.
-Kernel shape is restricted to square (`kernel  width == kernel height`).
+Kernel shape is restricted to square (`kernelWidth == kernelHeight`).
 Kernel standard deviation cannot be customized via `sigmaX` and `sigmaY` and is calculated based on kernel size.

 Notes on parameters:
 * `depth` - only supports `CV_8U` depth.